 A Very Short Guide

-Dave Ramsey’s Guide to Investing is a free PDF available on-line.
+Dave Ramsey’s Guide to Investing is a free PDF available online.
 It’s not exactly a weighty tome, just 17 pages, two of which are the cover page and table of contents.
-Dave’s investing strategy consists of just three steps:
+However, Dave’s investing strategy consists of just three steps:

-- Ask yourself specific questions.
-Things like at what age you want to retire, what kind of lifestyle you want to live, etc.
+- Ask yourself specific questions—things like when you want to retire, what kind of lifestyle you want to live, etc.

 - Diversify.
-This section is just four sentences long, and two of them speak of eggs and baskets.
+This section is just four sentences long, and two speak of eggs and baskets.

 - Stay focused.

-This is basically the sum total of Dave Ramsey’s investing strategy.
+This is the sum total of Dave Ramsey’s investment advice.
 It is heavy on cliches (I counted four) and light on advice or even basic information like explaining different types of investments.
-If you don’t know anything about investing, Dave’s advice won’t tell you much.
+Dave’s advice won’t tell you much if you don’t know anything about investing.

 The Rule of 72

 The rule of 72 is a method Dave recommends as part of building your investment strategy; it identifies your investing timeline.
 You divide 72 by the rate of return you get on an investment.
 That number is about how many years it will take for your investments to double in value.